If, during crash recovery,

 *.ibdfiles are ignored in

-The entire redo log is read from the last checkpoint to the detected logical end of the log.
-If tablespace files that are referenced in the scanned portion of the redo log are missing, startup is refused, avoiding potential version mismatch failures during redo log processing.
+During recovery, the redo log is read from the last checkpoint to the detected logical end of the log.
+If tablespace files that are referenced in the scanned portion of the redo log are missing, startup is refused.

 Failure scenarios related to inconsistent